ZorPastaman/Simple-Blackboard/README.md

 [Blackboard] may allocate in its methods new strings if you have any of those defines turned on.

+## Save names feature

+[BlackboardPropertyName] can save string names so that you always can get an original string it was created with.
+This feature is optional.
+To turn it on, add SIMPLE_BLACKBOARD_SAVE_NAMES define.

+When this feature is enabled, property name of [BlackboardPropertyName] returns original name; otherwise it returns empty string.
+Also, with this feature enabled, method ToString of [BlackboardPropertyName] adds name to the result.
+And it affects logs so that you can see original names of properties.

+[GlobalDefines] has SIMPLE_BLACKBOARD_SAVE_NAMES define as a public const string.

 ## Multithreading

 The package has an optional multithreading support.